 Biography

 For the World Piano Conference based out of Serbia, Bill presented “An Assessment of Technical Exercises for Piano Majors” in Serbia in 2017.
 For the 2021 World Piano Conference, Bill submitted a document about the preservation of Afro-centric cross-rhythms with Caribbean rhythmic notations from his dissertation findings.
-For the 2022 World Piano Conference Online Edition Bill submitted a video entitled “Performance Practice of Misalignment in Stylized Compositions of the Haitian Méringue.”
+For the 2022 World Piano Conference Online Edition Bill digitally presented “Performance Practice of Misalignment in Stylized Compositions of the Haitian Méringue.”
+Then for the 2023 World Piano Conference he digitally presented “Tresillo-Based Rhythms in Art Music Compositions of the Caribbean and a Quantitative Categorization for Syncopated Rhythms.”

 At the 2023 MTNA National Conference in Reno, Nevada he presented “Performance Practice of Innovative Caribbean Rhythmic Notations in Stylized Compositions of the Haitian Méringue.”
 In September 2023 he presented “Uses and Categories of Syncopated Rhythm Notation in Piano Art Music from Haiti (Méringue-Quintolet), Puerto Rico (Elastic Tresillo) and Cuba (Cinquillo)” at the symposium “Valorisation des Répertoires Musicaux Classiques Afro-Diasporiques” in Montreal where the SRDMH archive is publicizing its new digital editions of Haitian classical music.
 He also presented the closing performance with Julio Racine’s Vodou Jazz Flute Sonata with the SRDMH founder’s wife, Edith.
-For the online version of the 2023 World Piano Conference, he presented “Tresillo-Based Rhythms in Art Music Compositions of the Caribbean and a Quantitative Categorization for Syncopated Rhythms.”

 DISSERTATION RESEARCH